Guacamole Sandwich Flats

 • Repeat the same with another sandwich.
 Eat with some yogurt and chips.

-16 Replies to “Guacamole Sandwich Flats”
+16 thoughts on “Guacamole Sandwich Flats”